DARTH-git/state-transition-model-dynamics/README.md

-# An alternative representation of state transition model dynamics:
+# An alternative representation of state transition model dynamics
 This GitHub repository provides the code explained in the paper:

 - Krijkamp EM, Alarid-Escudero F, Enns EA, Pechlivanoglou P, Hunink MGM, Jalal HJ.
 [An alternative representation of state transition model dynamics]